 5 Ways to Get Your Student Loans Forgiven

-Depending on your college degree and your current occupation, you may qualify for one of many student loan forgiveness programs.
-If you're wondering whether you can have your student loans forgiven through your job, start by asking someone in your human resources department.
-Additionally, here are five ways to get your student loans forgiven.
+Depending on your college degree and your current occupation, you may qualify.
+Here are five ways to get your student loans forgiven.

 2. Become a Full-Time Teacher

 3. Join the Military

 One of the benefits of joining the military is student loan repayment.
-Currently, the Army, Army National Guard, Air Force, Air Force National Guard, and the Navy offer student loan repayment programs up to $20,000 depending on the branch, the work you do, and how long you serve.
-Unfortunately, the Marine Corps, Coast Guard, and Air Force Reserves do not offer student loan forgiveness.
-For more information about military student loan forgiveness, visit this article on Military College Loan Repayment Program.
+Currently, the Army, Army National Guard, Air Force, Air Force National Guard, and the Navy offer student loan repayment programs up to $65,000 depending on the branch, the work you do, and how long you serve.
+Unfortunately, the Marine Corps, Coast Guard, and Air Force Reserves don't offer student loan forgiveness.

 4. Become a Doctor or Lawyer

 Medical and legal professionals can end up with six-figure student loan debt.
-Fortunately for these Ph.D. degree holders, several student loan forgiveness programs exist to help them reduce their student loan burden:
+Fortunately, several student loan forgiveness programs exist to help them reduce their loan burden:

-- The National Institutes of Health forgives some student loan debt for medical students who complete certain types of medical research including clinical, medical disparities, and contraception research.
+- The National Institutes of Health repays up to $50,000 in student loan debt for medical students who complete certain types of medical research on topics like medical disparities and contraception.

-- Certain health professionals can receive up to $50,000 of student loan forgiveness through the National Health Service Corps Loan Repayment Program in exchange for two years of volunteer service at a clinic that has a shortage of health professionals.
-You may be able to receive additional forgiveness for additional service.
+- Certain health professionals can receive up to $100,000 of student loan forgiveness through the National Health Service Corps Loan Repayment Program in exchange for two to three years of volunteer service at a clinic with a shortage of health professionals.

 5. Wait 20 or 25 Years